ZuhairS/Zwitch/README.md

   <img src='docs/assets/Zwitch_form_update.gif' />
 </p>

-So in the channel customize form if a user enters a valid YouTube or Image link, the onChange event on the input handlers fires a re-render every time the field is edited, instantly confirming that the right image or video is attached.
+So in the channel customize form if a user enters a valid YouTube or Image link, the onChange event on the input handlers fires a re-render every time the field is edited, instantly confirming that the right image or video was attached.

 ```javaScript
 // frontend/components/channels/channel_form.jsx